TRINITY LAW SCHOOL

 “Trinity Law School is a wonderful example of an educational institution that is not just handing out degrees, but calling their students to provide a helping hand to the least, the last, and the lost of our community.”

-The Trinity Religious Liberty Clinic (TRLC) is a partnership with the Pacific Justice Institute (PJI), and operates on the campus of Trinity Law School.
-PJI is a non-profit providing pro bono legal services to churches and individuals primarily in cases involving the defense of religious freedom, parental rights, and other civil liberties.
+The Trinity Religious Liberty Clinic (TRLC) is a partnership with the Pacific Justice Institute (PJI), and operates on the campus of Trinity Law School in Santa Ana.
+PJI is a non-profit organization providing pro bono legal services in defense of religious freedom, parental rights, and other civil liberties.
 This writing-intensive clinic is designed to give students the unique opportunity to hone legal writing skills while under the supervision of an attorney specializing in constitutional law.
-Students will be exposed to writing various trial- and appellate-level documents including complaints and amicus briefs for current cases, and students’ research and writing will directly contribute important religious freedom matters.
+Students will be exposed to writing various trial and appellate level documents including complaints and amicus briefs for current cases.
+Students’ research and writing will directly contribute to important religious freedom matters.

 Our mission is to defend (without charge) the religious freedoms, parental rights, and other civil liberties of people who cannot defend themselves.